 Academic research staff, often working on fixed-term contracts, on projects supported by short-term external funds or hourly-paid, can feel that their work and effort is not valued by the departments where they are employed.
 There are steps university departments can take to help overcome this problem.

-Research staff should be kept up to date with any decisions about funding that may affect their post.
-Redundancy avoidance procedures should be in place so that when one project comes to an end, the employer should fulfil their legal obligation by making every effort to find alternative work for research staff, recognising that their skills are not confined to individual projects.
+place so that when one project comes to an end, the employer should fulfil their legal obligation by making every effort to find alternative work for research staff, recognising that their skills are not confined to individual projects.